Dima-369/oil.nvim/README.md

       return conf
     end,
   },
-  -- Configuration for the file preview window preview_win = {
-    -- Whether the preview window is automatically updated when the cursor is moved update_on_cursor_moved = true,
-    -- How to open the preview window "load"|"scratch"|"fast_scratch" preview_method = "fast_scratch",
-    -- A function that returns true to disable preview on a file e.g. to avoid lag disable_preview = function(filename)
-      return false
-    end,
-    -- Window-local options to use for preview window buffers win_options = {},
-  },
-  -- Configuration for the floating action confirmation window confirmation = {
+  -- Configuration for the actions floating preview window preview = {
     -- Width dimensions can be integers or a float between 0 and 1 (e.g. 0.4 for 40%)
     -- min_width and max_width can be a single value or a list of mixed integer/float types.
     -- max_width = {100, 0.8} means "the lesser of 100 columns or 80% of total"